noah-schechter/docs-remix/content/docs/Investigations/projects.md

 ### Project code
 Every incident on Atlos has a unique ID.
 Incident IDs include both a project code and a unique six-character incident identifier.
 For example, an investigator might choose the project code DAM for a project focusing on the aftermath of the destruction of the Kakhovka Dam.
 An incident with an ID of DAM-123456 would clearly belong to the Kakhovka Dam investigation.

-## Editing project data
+## Edit project data
 To edit your existing project's data, navigate to its Manage pane.
 Project owners and managers can change projects’ names, codes, and descriptions at any time, but we recommend settling on descriptive information at the beginning of an investigation to avoid confusing collaborators.

 Read [here](/docs/attributes#how-to-customize-attributes) for more information on customizing a project's attributes.
 [VIDEO]

-## How to copy an incident to a second project
+## Copy an incident to a second project
-To copy a nincident to a second project:
+To copy an incident to a second project:
 1. Navigate to the incident to be copied.
 2. Click the three vertical dots on the top-right corner of the incident page.
 3. Click the **Copy to Another Project** button.
 4. Select the project you want the incident to be copied to.
 5. Click **Copy**.

+## Copy many incidents to a project
+To copy many incidents in bulk:
+1. Navigate to **table view**.
+2. Hover over the profile photo to the left of an incident you'd like to copy.
+3. Click the checkbox.
+4. Repeat steps 2-3 for each incident.
+5. Click **Copy to project**.